-5. Enforcement
+6. Enforcement

 Any employee deliberately acting outside of their authority will be subject to LAS disciplinary procedures, up to and including dismissal where appropriate, and to possible legal action by the LAS.
-Any action to initiate legal proceedings shall be approved by any one of the Chief Executive, the Director (Human Resources) or the Director (Corporate Services).
+Any action to initiate legal proceedings shall be approved by either the Chief Executive, or the Director of Corporate Governance.

-6. Statement of Intent
+7. Statement of Intent